samypushisty/Finance_app_api/README.md

 ## Installation

-Follow these steps to install and run the Cloud Storage application on your local machine.
+Follow these steps to install and run the web application on your local machine.

 ### Prerequisites